Agave angustifolia [a-GAH-vee angustifolia] is a member of the Agavaceae family and is native to Costa Rica, Central America, and Mexico (Sonora).

 Container plants (especially those kept as indoor houseplants) are unlikely to ever bloom.

-The plants used to make mezcal (tequila) or as an ornamental plant.
+The plants are used to make mezcal (tequila) or as an ornamental plant.